-What does the embryo transfer feel like?
+What does the surrogacy embryo transfer feel like?
 Does it hurt?
 Read below to hear about one former surrogate’s experience during her embryo transfers.

-A Surrogate Shares Her Transfer Experience
+A Surrogate Shares her Transfer Experience

 Amanda, a two-time surrogate for Extraordinary Conceptions, a California based surrogacy agency, was happy to share information about her embryo transfer experiences.

 It’s important to note that every woman may have a different experience.
 Still, it’s nice to hear about an embryo transfer firsthand from someone who has been through it before.
 Well, in Amanda’s case, two times.
-Not every embryo transfer results in a positive pregnancy, so in some cases, a surrogate may have to undergo 2-3 transfers before she has that positive pregnancy test after the dreaded “2 week wait.”
+Not every embryo transfer results in a positive pregnancy, so in some cases, a surrogate may have to undergo 2-3 transfers before she has that positive pregnancy test after the dreaded “2-week wait.”

 The Most Challenging Part Of An Embryo Transfer

-What A Surrogate Can Expect After An Embryo Transfer
+What to Expect After Embryo Transfer

 While Amanda’s doctors told her to rest and walk around a little after the transfer, she took it extra easy.